shawwwn/vueify.js/README.md

 ## How It Works:
-`vueify.js` first scans all script tags with `type=vue`, then loads .vue files from remote server and compiles their contents into corresponding css/js to be dynamically injected to web page.
+`vueify.js` will first scan document for script tags with `type=vue`, gather url for .vue files.

+It then downloads and transpiles these .vue files and their dependent .vue files(from `import`) into ES6-compatible javascript.

+We refer to .vue files inside script tags as root-level therefore they will be automatically loaded as global Vue components by `vueify.js`.
+Users are responsible for registering any children Vue component inside these .vue files.

 ## Example: